Published on April 15th, 2013 | by Susanna Schick15

 The FX looked hot and badass as all hell, but I assumed it wouldn’t be powerful enough for me.
 It took forever to get a test ride out of Hollywood Electrics, as the first bikes delivered went to the customers who’d pre-ordered theirs.
 Finally in March I was told by Zero to just get in line behind the rest of the journalists whose publications come with sticks they like to wave around.
 Actual quote.
 Ahem.
 God forbid a bike be mistaken as a “chick bike” because you read about it here first.
 What’s funny is that Zero presents their entry-level XU as exactly that, while 2/3rds of the FX owners I know are women.

-Back around 2004, when i was racing an Aprilia RS250, i bought a Husqvarna SMR450 supermoto bike from a friend.
+Back around 2004, when I was racing an Aprilia RS250, I bought a Husqvarna SMR450 supermoto bike from a friend.
 All the cool kids were doing it.
 However, the Husky was geared for racing, not flying along the LA freeways as speeds high enough for survival.
 And I couldn’t be bothered to make the simple sprocket change needed to fix that.
 At any speed over 40mph the bike vibrated tremendously.
 Unfortunately the ergonomics were such that it was horrendously unpleasant.
 Thus I dubbed that bike “the vibrating wedgie”.
 I finally managed to sell it, and good riddance.
 Sure, motards are cool, but I liked the smooth ride of my Yamaha R1.

 Manufacturers insist on constantly lumping short, female and noob together in one bike, so the short riders (male AND female) who want to go fast have to ride bikes that require all sorts of acrobatics on their part just to get rolling.
 I feel sorry for them, and am deeply grateful I’m tall enough to ride whatever I want.
 The FX is a new model for 2013, with the 5.7 model boasting 44hp and a whopping 70 ft/lbs of torque packed into an anorexic 275 lbs. with a statuesque 34.5″ seat height.
 Yes, finally a bike I can tippy-toe.
-You can call her Naomi (video mildly NSFW), I call mine Shaq.
+You can call her Naomi (like Campbell), I call mine Shaq.